philipwijesinghe/cellml2py/README.md

 # cellml2py

+***Convert CellML models to a python callable r.h.s. function that computes rates of the ODE for use with your favourite solver.***

-> **Experimental.** This project was written for a specific use case, is
+> **Experimental.** This project was written for a specific use case.
-> not well supported, and was written with AI assistance.
+> The use case worked, but the rest is not well supported and massaged into place with AI assistance.
 > Expect rough edges and breaking bugs.
-Work in progress.
 > Contributions and changes are welcome.

 The CellML standard hosts a large collection of biophisical dynamic models that